varunsingh3000/covfee/samples/ssp_project_keyboard/www/sspinstructions.md

 # Instructions

-These are the instructions for annotating the laughing action in the video.
+These are the instructions for annotating the laughing action in the audio with a keyboard, you can click the **space** key to play or pause the audio.

-There are two ways to annotate the laughing action while listening to the audio, it depends on which experiment you are doing:
+Below are the steps to annotate the video clips:
-1. Press the space button to start the audio
+1. Press the space button to start the video clip
 2. When you think the laughing action starts, press the **A** key on your keyboard and hold it until you think the laughing action is over.
-2. When you think the laughing action starts, press the **trigger** on the game controller and hold it until you think the laughing action is over.